Mycocaliciaceae: Taxonomy

 In 2005, molecular phylogenetic analysis of internal transcribed spacer DNA sequences suggested that the Sphinctrinaceae nested in the Mycocaliciaceae, and further, that some of the morphological features traditionally used to classify Mycocaliciales genera were found to be homoplasious.
-A recent (2020) source places the Sphinctrinaceae in synonymy with the Mycocaliciaceae.
+The 2022 "Outline of Fungi", a multi-authored compilation of fungal classification, places the Sphinctrinaceae in synonymy with the Mycocaliciaceae.

 Description

 The thallus of Mycocaliciaceae species are immersed in the substrate, and often absent.
 Ascomata are stalked, brown or black, and topped by a head that is disc-like to somewhat spherical.
 Interascal tissue is absent in the hymenium.
 The asci are small, cylindrical, thick-walled at least in the apex, and not evanescent at an early stage.
 Ascospores are ellipsoidal to cylindrical in shape, pale to mid brown in colour, with walls that are smooth and thin.
 The ascospores are not released in a mazaedial mass.

 Genera

-This is a list of the genera in the Mycocaliciaceae; this includes taxa formerly classified in the Sphinctrinaceae.
+The list of the genera in the Mycocaliciaceae includes taxa formerly classified in the Sphinctrinaceae.
 Following the genus name is the taxonomic authority, year of publication, and the number of species: